devops-contribution/environments/README.md

 ## Setup & Usage

 ## This repo uses workflows extensively, and there is specific order of workflow execution.
 See below,
-- for initializing & creating the remote backend: use `Provision Remote Backend`
+- for initializing & creating the remote backend : use `Provision Remote Backend`
 - for initializing & creating the VPC            : use `validate VPC`, this will auto-initiate the VPC creation after successful validation completion.
 - for initializing & creating the EKS            : use `validate EKS`, this will auto-initiate the EKS creation after successful validation completion.
 - for initializing & creating the Node Group     : use `validate Node Group`, this will auto-initiate the Node Group creation after successful validation completion.

 ## Remote State Management